Yakuza (franchise): Voice cast

 The game's original voice actors are Japanese celebrities who encompass voice actors, singers, tarento, film or TV series actors, radio or television celebrities.
 Cabaret girls and alike characters have featured models, gravure idols and adult actresses as voice actresses and likenesses.
 Since the 2008 spin-off Ryū ga Gotoku Kenzan!, the game series' main characters have their face modeled in 3D after their voice actors.
 As in the Virtua Fighter series, Western main and minor characters do not speak in Japanese, but rather in English.
 Minor Chinese and Korean characters also often speak their native tongues.

-The first game in the series to be released to the United States and PAL regions was dubbed in English.
+The first game in the series was dubbed into English when released outside of Japan.
 However, due to criticism of the English voice acting, each subsequent Western release through Yakuza 6 retained the original Japanese voice acting.
-Later spinoff titles such as Fist of the North Star: Lost Paradise and Judgment have featured dual language voiceover support.
-2020's Yakuza: Like A Dragon marks the series' first mainline entry to receive an English dub since the release of the original.
+Beginning with the release of the 2018 spinoff Fist of the North Star: Lost Paradise, all new entries in the series have featured dual language voiceover support in their Western release.

 The PlayStation 3 installments' realistic character design is based on Cyberware 3D scanner, Softimage XSI 6.5 3D models and Sega's Magical V-Engine.

 Localization changes

 When the series was internationalized and localized to fit the Western market, several changes occurred.
-Prior to 2022, the series was renamed to Yakuza outside of Japan, although the seventh entry used its original name as a subtitle.
-Following the reveal of three titles at RGG Summit 2022, Sega confirmed plans to rebrand the series as "Like a Dragon" to more closely align with the original Japanese title.
+Prior to 2022, the series was renamed to Yakuza outside of Japan, although the eighth main entry used its original name as a subtitle.
+Following the reveal of three titles at RGG Summit 2022, Sega confirmed plans to rebrand the series as "Like a Dragon" to more closely align with the original Japanese title, beginning with the remaster of Like a Dragon: Ishin! and Like a Dragon Gaiden: The Man Who Erased His Name in 2023.
+Despite this, re-releases of games already available outside Japan such as Yakuza 0 Director's Cut and Yakuza Kiwami 3 retain their original title treatments.

 Yakuza 4 adjusted several localization changes, following criticism of the previous games, and in particular the content excised from the Western release of Yakuza 3.
 Producer Noguchi noted that there was an attempt to "bring a more complete localization that was more faithful to the source material".
 This included reversing several name changes.
-In addition, some conventions were changed; in previous Western localisations, protagonist Kazuma Kiryu had been referred to primarily by his given name.
+In addition, some conventions were changed; in previous Western localizations, protagonist Kazuma Kiryu had been referred to primarily by his given name.
 Beginning in Yakuza 4, he is referred to primarily by his family name, Kiryu, which more closely reflects the original dialogue.